Soham Palande

 prof_pic.jpg

 Hi, I’m Soham.
 I’m currently a research engineer in J.P.
-Morgan’s AI Research group, where I work within the Time Series team.
+Morgan’s AI Research group.

 Previously: I graduated from Rutgers University-NB majoring in Computer Science and Mathematics.
 I was an R&D intern at L3Harris where I worked on building anomaly detection models.